mrceperka/object-mapper/docs/README.md

 #### StructureRule

 Expects array with predefined structure
-Returns instance of `ValueObject`
+- Returns instance of `ValueObject`
-It performs a call of `Processor`.
+- Works even if value was not sent at all, so value objects which fields all have default values could be initialized and only errors for required fields are displayed.
-Works even if value was not sent at all, so value objects which fields all have default values could be initialized and only errors for required fields are displayed.
+    - TODO - pouze pokud není v rámci složeného typu a pokud se používá defaultní mód

 ```php
 use Orisai\ObjectMapper\Annotation\Expect\MixedValue;